accounts-js/accounts/website/docs/transports/graphql.md

 ## Using with Apollo Link

 In order to send the accounts token on every request sent to your GraphQL server, apollo requires you to implment an apollo-link.
-This link is usually quite generic when using accounts-js so we've implmeneted the apollo-link you need and offer it as a utility package.
+This link is usually quite generic when using accounts-js so we've implemented the apollo-link you need and offer it as a utility package.

 ### Install @accounts/apollo-link